remix-run/remix/DEVELOPMENT.md

 - Once the release is published:
   - Pull the latest `release-*` branch containing the PR you just merged
   - Merge the `release-*` branch into `main` **using a non-fast-forward merge** and push it up to GitHub
-    - `git checkout main; git merge --no-ff release-next`
+    - `git checkout main; git merge --no-ff release-remix`
   - Merge the `release-*` branch into `dev` **using a non-fast-forward merge** and push it up to GitHub
-    - `git checkout dev; git merge --no-ff release-next`
+    - `git checkout dev; git merge --no-ff release-remix`
   - Convert the `remix@1.x.y` tag to a Release on GitHub with the name `v2.x.y` and add a deep-link to the release heading in `CHANGELOG.md`

 ### Hotfix releases